Sylvanian Families: Decline and reinvention

-In 2007, Epoch teamed up with Itochu, Nippon Columbia and Shogakukan to produce a 3D CGI Original Video Animation series based on the toy line produced by Kōji Kawaguchi and Yumiko Muriai and directed by Akira Takamura.
-All 3 episodes were released on June 20, 2007.
+In 2007, Epoch teamed up with Itochu, Nippon Columbia and Shogakukan to produce a 3D CGI OVA series based on the toy line produced by Kōji Kawaguchi and Yumiko Muriai and directed by Akira Takamura.
+All 3 episodes were released on June 20.
 According to Epoch, more episodes were planned, but these were never produced for unknown reasons.
 In the UK, Flair celebrated the franchise's 20th anniversary with a selected number of new items.
 The best selling was an Otter boat, and a reintroduced Dalmatian Family who now wore party hats that read "Happy 20th!".

 In March 2009, the series celebrated its 25th anniversary in Japan with the opening of the Sylvanian Gardens attraction in Grinpa.
 Managed by Epoch, the attraction features real-life replicas of the houses and buildings from the toy line as well as a museum featuring an exhibition about the history of the toys.
 The attraction also has a shop which sells items exclusive to the park.
 In 2010, the franchise again hosted two musicals, Sylvanian Families Exciting Musical (シルバニアファミリーわくわくミュージカル, Shirubania famirī wakuwaku myūjikaru) and Sylvanian Families Exciting Stage (シルバニアファミリーわくわくステージ, Shirubania famirī wakuwaku sutēji), which both became a staple on promoting the toys in conventions.

 In 2013, the rights for the toys in the UK were transferred to the newly formed Epoch UK, and they began distributing the toys from January 1, 2014 onwards.
 Flair stopped distributing the toys on December 31 the same year.

 In 2015, a series of tableaux by the British artist Mimsy featuring Sylvanian Families being threatened by "MICE-IS" terrorists was banned from the Passion for Freedom exhibition.

+In 2018, an theme park opened based around the Sylvanian Parks as part of Komorebi Mori no Ibaraido with the grand opening on July 14, and officially opening to the public on June 23.

 In 2020 to celebrate the 35th anniversary customers were asked to participate in a poll to choose their favourite character with the winner being reintroduced.
 The sheep family came third, beaver family second and the duck family were announced as the winners.

+Also in 2020 the second Sylvanian Families park opened in the Osaka's Agricultural park.

-The Sylvanian Families shop in London announced its closure in March 2023.
+The Sylvanian Families shop in London was closed in April 2023.